wahur666/ConquestFrontierWarsRay-mirror/docs/framework.md

 - The texture stack includes:
   - `Texture2D`
   - `CompressedTexture2D`
+  - `SpriteFrames`
   - `AtlasDefinitionResource`
   - `AtlasTexture`
+- The current sprite-frame normalization boundary is:
+  1. `CompressedTexture2D` for whole-image texture resources
+  2. `AtlasTexture` for one resolved rectangular slice from a texture
+  3. `SpriteFrames` for one indexed frame collection over a shared texture
+- `SpriteFrames` is the common runtime form consumed by `AnimatedSprite2D` and can also feed `Sprite`.
+- The current frame sources that normalize into `SpriteFrames` are:
+  1. one full texture through `SpriteFrames.FromTexture(...)`
+  2. atlas JSON metadata plus a texture through `SpriteFrames.FromAtlas(...)`
+  3. math-based grid slicing through `SpriteFrames.FromGrid(...)`
 - The audio stack includes:
   - `AudioStreamResource`
   - `MusicAudioResource`